A classic Uzbekistan tour

 - Your Uzbek visa (most nationalities no longer require a visa, but for those that do, see our visa information here)

-The price includes all entrances, an expert English-speaking local guide, accommodation in high-quality hotels, all meals, one internal flight, train tickets, travel in an air-conditioned minibus and high-speed train plus a number of exclusive, bespoke experiences.
+The price includes all entrances, an expert English-speaking local guide, accommodation in high-quality, characterful hotels, all meals, one business class internal flight, business class train tickets, travel in an air-conditioned minibus and high-speed train plus a number of exclusive, bespoke experiences.
 It does not include international flights – please ask if you would like us to book your flights as part of an ATOL-protected package.
 There are no single supplements.

 What does the price include?

-The price includes all entrance fees to museums, an expert English-speaking local guide, accommodation in high-quality hotels, all meals, one internal flight, train tickets, travel in an air-conditioned minibus and a number of exclusive, bespoke experiences (dance, talks, fashion shows, ceramics class, tea ceremony etc).
+The price includes all entrance fees to museums, an expert English-speaking local guide, accommodation in high-quality hotels, all meals, one business class internal flight, business class train tickets, travel in an air-conditioned minibus and a number of exclusive, bespoke experiences (dance, talks, fashion shows, ceramics class, tea ceremony etc).
 It does not include international flights, alcohol or your own personal travel insurance.

 Where will we be staying?